napari/docs/docs/tutorials/fundamentals/viewer.md

 nbscreenshot(viewer, alt_text="A 2d view of the moon on top of which is overlaid a 3d volume containing blobs through which you can navigate using the dimension slider.")
 ```

 In this example there are three dimensions.
-In order to get or update the current position of the slider, use:
+In order to get or update the current position of the sliders, use:

 ```{code-cell} python
 # To get the current position returned as tuple of length 3